Friends and Family of MAPs

 What causes minor attractions?

 Experts have developed numerous theories about the origins of minor attractions, each with its own shortcomings.
 In all likelihood, minor attractions are caused by a unique combination of genetic and environmental factors for each MAP.
-Despite the lack of any universal cause, experts overwhelmingly agree that minor attractions are not a choice - a conclusion supported by the lived experiences of MAPs.
+Despite the lack of any universal cause, experts agree that minor attractions are not a choice - a conclusion supported by the lived experiences of MAPs.

 Some MAPs attribute their attractions to a specific experience - often a childhood trauma.
-Although there is some evidence that early life events may play a role in shaping attractions, there is no proof that any specific event can be the sole cause of an individual's attraction to minors.
+Although there is some evidence that early life events may play a role in shaping attractions, there is no proof that any individual event can be the sole cause of an individual's attraction to minors.

 Will this affect my relationship?